Adolf Hitler

 d.
 War Crimes in World War II

-German "Blitzkrieg" tactics, which involved sudden assaults on airfields or other military installations using quick-moving armor and cutting-edge bomber aircrafts, dominated the first phase of World War II.
-Hitler's first defeat came during the Battle of Britain, when the RAF stopped the Luftwaffe from seizing control of the British skies.
-As a result, Hitler's "Final Solution of the Jewish Question," which had been under consideration since 1939, was put into action.
-Hitler quickly expanded his armies across the Baltic and the Black Sea, but the Soviet Union did not disintegrate as quickly as Hitler had anticipated.
+War Crimes in World War II German "Blitzkrieg" tactics of sudden assaults on airfields or military installations with swift-moving armor and cutting-edge bombers was the hallmark of World War II in its first phase.
+Hitler suffered his first setback during the Battle of Britain when the Royal Air Force prevented Luftwaffe aircraft from seizing control over British skies.
+Following this setback, Hitler quickly instituted his "Final Solution of the Jewish Question," first considered in 1939, rapidly expanding armies across the Baltic and Black Sea regions.
+However, Soviet Russia did not disintegrate as anticipated.

 III - Adolf Hitler IQ to Life Lessons

-Most people will use their own darkness against other people if given the chance.
+• Most individuals will use their dark side against others if given the chance.

-People are easily persuaded during difficult times to support a grand national vision or project through deception and future-faking, which enables the restoration or compensation of rejection, humiliation, and shame (as many Germans felt after WWI).
+• People can be easily persuaded in difficult times to support grand national projects through deception and future-faking, providing compensation for feelings of rejection, humiliation, and shame (which many Germans experienced after WW1).

 WHAT IS YOUR IQ?